-Custom PC has been celebrating the best PC builds since 2003, and our Facebook group has over 375,000 members.
+Custom PC has been celebrating the best PC builds since 2003, and our PC builder Facebook group has over 420,000 members.
 We’ve seen many custom gaming PCs, from mods based on existing case designs to scratch builds.
-In this feature we’ve shared our favorite PCs, gaming setups and game rooms that really show what’s possible if you put your mind to it.

 Using an 8-core AMD Ryzen 7 APU and a super-compact water-cooling system, community member Aaron Howe converted an Xbox One S into a fully functional PC.
 Aaron 3D-printed an internal chassis to hold it all together, while shoehorning a tiny 50mm dual radiator into the interior to keep the CPU cool.
 See this Xbox PC case build.